gabrielnjoku/gabrielnjoku/README.md

 ### About Me

-I'm an IT Administrator and multi-cloud engineer with a growing focus on **AI automation and web development**.
+I'm a Digital Transformation Expert and multi-cloud engineer with a growing focus on **AI automation and web development**.
 Over a decade of experience spans IT support, cloud operations (AWS, Azure, GCP), and cybersecurity - and I'm now building out a parallel track in full stack web development and AI-powered systems.

 <table>
 <tr>